Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 11. Learn Proper Trekking Pace and Breathing Techniques

 There is no rush on the EBC trail.
-Walking too fast makes acclimatization difficult and drains energy quickly.
-Proper pacing and breathing help your body adapt to altitude and conserve energy.
+Walking too fast can drain your energy quickly and make it harder to adjust to altitude.
+Proper pacing and controlled breathing help conserve energy and make long walking days more manageable.
 A slow, rhythmic pace is ideal.

 Pacing tips: